(Note: this article was published in Feb 2013 and modified in May 2017.)

-If you’re interested in Mark’s other interviews with Gerald Casale (Devo), Martyn Ware (Heaven 17), Mathew Knowles (Music World Entertainment, and Beyonce’s father), etc., check out Billboard.biz and Sync Exchange pages.
-These precious talks with the music industry greats should be helpful for you as well.
+If you’re interested in Mark’s other interviews with Gerald Casale (Devo), Martyn Ware (Heaven 17), Mathew Knowles (Music World Entertainment, and Beyonce’s father), etc., check out his Billboard.biz and Sync Summit pages.
+The invaluable interviews with these music industry greats should be helpful for you as well.

 Mark: Thanks for taking the time to speak to me today, now let’s jump right in and talk about licensing – what is your general view of the marketplace as an independent artist and producer?